Table of Contents

 What to Know About Car Seat Laws in Missouri

-The Missouri car seat laws for 2020 are very clear and easy to understand, which is great for anyone living in or visiting this state, as there is very little room for error or incorrect interpretation.
+The Missouri car seat laws are very clear and easy to understand, which is great for anyone living in or visiting this state, as there is very little room for error or incorrect interpretation.
 In Missouri, all children who are under four years old or less than 40 pounds must be in a child safety seat.
 The seat has to be installed correctly and the child must be properly restrained to be in accordance with the law.

 Additionally, the child restraint system needs to have a label of approval.
 This approval label comes from the United States Department of Transportation.
 When a child safety seat has this label, then it indicates that the seat or system meets the Federal Motor Vehicle Safety Standards.